itchronicles/blog/content/posts/creating-cloudflare-certificate.md

 EOF
 ```

-certbot will display a warning if it detects that the credentials file can be accessed by other users.
+Certbot will display a warning if it detects that the credentials file can be accessed by other users.
 To fix this, you can change the permissions of the file.

 ```bash
 chmod 600 ~/.secrets/certbot/cloudflare.ini